amblerhq/withCSV/README.md

 > _It's like lodash for CSV files !_

+`withCSV` is Typescript sugar that makes working with CSV files  as simple and clean as it should always have been.
+It is crazy fast too, as it is just a lightweight wrapper around battle-tested [parsing](https://www.npmjs.com/package/csv-parser) and [stringifying](https://csv.js.org/stringify/api) libraries.

+# TODO rewrite a short text, move API doc to own document

-`withCSV` is a Node.js library to consume and produce CSV files with clean and readable code, without sacrificing performance.
-It features :
+a Node.js library to consume and produce CSV files with clean and readable code, without sacrificing performance.
+It is basically a wrapper around

+features :

 📜 A fluent API similar to lodash chainable methods, treating your CSV like the array of objects it really is

-🏋️ Based on a [robust parsing library using Node streams](https://www.npmjs.com/package/csv-parser).
+🏋️ Based on a .
 It is stupid fast and memory-efficient by default, for you to go crazy on large files 🪐

-🖋 Equipped with a streaming [CSV stringifying library](https://csv.js.org/stringify/api/) fit for writing large volumes of data to disk
+🖋 Equipped with a streaming  fit for writing large volumes of data to disk

 ⚙ Barely 300 lines of Typescript